 Two trim levels are offered: LS and SE.
 Each is available with either front- or all-wheel drive.
-Antilock brakes with electronic brake-force distribution are standard, and exterior and interior styling modifications have been made.
+Antilock brakes with electronic brake-force distribution are standard.

-The Endeavor has a front end that features a new chrome grille set above a chin-type spoiler.
-For 2007, the bodyside cladding has been removed, and the LS has body-colored bumpers.
+The Endeavor has a front end that features a chrome grille set above a chin-type spoiler.
+The bodyside cladding has been removed, and the LS has body-colored bumpers.
 SE models get body-colored door handles, side mirrors and rear license plate garnish.
 Large wheel openings and creased wheel arches are present, as is a rear bumper extension.
 The 2008 Endeavor gets a new exhaust finisher and three new exterior colors: Rave Red, Quick Silver and Canyon Beige.

 The Endeavor rides a 108.3-inch wheelbase and has 8.3 inches of ground clearance.
 A fully independent suspension and all-disc brakes are utilized.
 The SUV has 17-inch tires.

-Medium Brown replaces Sand Blast and Black replaces Charcoal as interior color options for 2007.
 Five people can fit inside the Endeavor.
-Rear passengers get a 60/40-split, folding backseat.
+Rear passengers get a 60/40-split folding backseat.
 Cargo capacity behind the rear seat is 40.7 cubic feet, which grows to 76.4 cubic feet when the seat is folded down.
-The back window can open independent of the liftgate.
+The back window can no longer open independent of the liftgate on the LS model.

 Cloth seating surfaces are standard, and leather seating surfaces are optional.
 Two-tone leather seating is now available on the SE.
-Numerous option packages that bundle features like satellite radio, a power driver's seat, leather seating surfaces, heated mirrors and a navigation system.
+Numerous option packages that bundle features like satellite radio, a power driver's seat, leather seating surfaces, heated mirrors and a navigation system are available.

 Under the Hood

 Antilock brakes and side-impact airbags for the front seats are standard.
-For 2007, side curtain airbags with rollover protection are standard in all Endeavors, and models with all-wheel drive get a standard electronic stability system.
-A tire pressure monitoring system is also new for all Endeavors.
+Side curtain airbags with rollover protection are standard in all Endeavors, and all models get a standard electronic stability system and tire pressure monitoring system.

 Overall, the Endeavor is a surprisingly enjoyable vehicle of manageable size.
 It handles with a light touch and maneuvers with agility in corners.